ben-yeung/nft-vision-discord/README.md

   * Clears the list of monitored collections.
 Requires Administrator perms.
 * **/derisk [collection-slug] \[amount]**
   * Assess your risk and derisk as necessary with ease.
-  * A personal favorite of mine amongst the other commands
   * The amount specified is the price you spent / want to spend.
-  * The command returns the price to list at in order to break even after royalties (assuming your price inputted includes gas fees).
+  * The command returns the price to list at in order to break even after royalties and current floor price profit margins.
-  * It also calculates the current profits based on the floor price when the command was pinged.
   * In a future update for this command I hope to be able to support transaction hash/ids to automatically pull the amount spent in order to calculate risk.
 * TBA ...